DIGICOLJUST 2 – Military Violence and its (Dis)Contents in Colonial Congo: Sharing the Records, Writing the History

 Records and Research

-The trial records of the court martials of the Congo Free State (1885-1908) and of the Belgian Congo (1908-1960) constitute a unique heritage in this regard.
+The trial records of the court martials of the Congo Free State (1885-1908) and of the Belgian Congo (1908-1960) constitute a unique archival heritage.
 Congolese soldiers and Belgian officers were tried by military courts for violations of military and civilian law.
-These trial archives, more than 5400 of which have been preserved, are of fundamental significance in three ways.
+These trial archives are of fundamental significance in three ways.
 First, they hold countless cases of insubordination, theft, desertion, substance abuse or sexual violence, shedding a crude light on the daily troubles agitating Congolese armed forces.
 Second, they were active both in peace and war time, therefore providing crucial insights in the different guises of military governance.
 Third, in cases of unrest, entire regions could be placed under “military regime”.
 Civilian courts were replaced by military ones, in which appeal procedures were restricted.
 Martial courts sanctioned Congolese for rebelling against the state, thus offering an exceptional insight in the history of their resistance against colonial rule.
-This project is therefore intended as a useful and original contribution both for histories of colonial violence and for histories of African agency in Central Africa.
-It will provide new insights into interactions (and intersections) between colonial tools of domination and African strategies of coping, thus contributing to three subfields at the core of international historiographical debates on colonial history that are of particular interest to the Congo colony such as the history of colonial violence, the history of the words and actions of colonized people and of their modes of expression in colonial courtrooms, and the history of colonial security forces and politics of order.
+The results produced by the initial phase of the DIGICOLJUST project have confirmed the crucial interest of the records of colonial courts-martial.
+Between 2020 and 2022, the project’s team has been able to map the archival materials, to retrace their history, to conceive a format of online access for the already-completed digitization of the pilot program (1,147 case files/27,650 scanned pages from the military court of Léopoldville, 1891-1956), and to build an effective partnership with the Institut National des Archives du Congo in DRC.
+DIGICOLJUST-2 will therefore offer a full return on this investment, first by taking up further the disclosure of the entire collection of courts’ files to allow researchers and members of the general public to access those documents easily (for academic, educative, memorial or creative endeavours), and second by developing ground-breaking research on the history of military violence and justice in colonial Congo.

 Impact and Expected Results

-As part of the larger collection of colonial archives, which are in the process of transfer from the Ministry of Foreign Affairs to the Belgian State Archives, these inquiries and trials form a heritage shared by Belgium and its former colonies.
-DIGICOLJUST aims to offer concrete and durable digital tools for a shared access, by inventorizing, digitizing and on-line storage and publication of integral/full range collections, in a logic of pilot projects, so as to allow users of the collection so seize the coherence and sheer extent of the archive.
-Conceived as a pilot project in the development of best practices and of joint dynamics of preservation and exploitation of the State Archives’ “colonial” collections, DIGICOLJUST will produce a state of the art inventory of the collection (thereby documenting the “culture of neglect” (Hiribarren 2017) of this collection and identifying related records shattered over other collections); digitize a significant part of the collection to ensure its preservation and accessibility through the internet, worldwide; develop research tools to disclose the records to users from different disciplines, research interests and national academic traditions; and stimulate research at the national and international level.
+As part of the larger collection of colonial archives which are in the process of being transfered from the Ministry of Foreign Affairs to the Belgian State Archives, these trials form a heritage shared by Belgium and its former colonies.
+DIGICOLJUST aims to offer concrete and durable digital tools for a shared access, by inventorizing, digitizing and on-line storage and publication of integral/full range collections so as to allow users of the collection so seize the coherence and sheer extent of the archive.
+Conceived as a pilot project in the development of best practices and of joint dynamics of preservation and exploitation of the State Archives’ “colonial” collections, DIGICOLJUST-2 will build on the success of the initial phase of DIGICOLJUST by pursuing a complementary series of key objectives: (1)Digitization and online publication of the ca. 4,200 remaining case files; (2)Building an advanced relational database allowing for an improved accessibility to a highly relevant collection for scholars and stakeholders interested not only in colonial armed forces but also in the social history of Belgian colonialism; (3)Developing the praxis of sharing archival/digital heritage between Belgium and Congo in a bilateral dynamic of conservation and research, notably through a collaborative research guide connecting the military court records kept by the AGR with the Force Publique‘s files kept by the INACO; and (4)Researching the history of military violence and justice through thematic case-studies (on military violence in Leopold II’s Congo and its legacies, on gender-based violence, and on what was specifically “colonial” in wartime colonial military justice), also conceived as ground-breaking contributions to the international historiography of colonial policing and armed forces.

 The project is supported by the Belgian Science Policy BELSPO Brain-programme.